ayimaster/Udacity-FrontEnd-P4/README.md

 # Udacity-FrontEnd-P4
 ## Summary

 This project was completed as part of Udacity Front-End Web Developer Nanodegree.
-The project involves improving the performance of loading and rendering of an existing portfolio site and a pizza recipe site.
+The project involves improving the performance of loading of an existing portfolio site and rendering of a pizza recipe site.

 The source code for the portfolio site in this repository is in *original_portfolio/* and production code in *production_portfolio/*
 The source code for the pizza recipe site in this repository is in *original_pizza/* and the production code in *production_pizza/*